Manpreet109209/User-Management-System/README.md

 - Create new users
 - Edit existing users (with password verification)
 - Delete users (with password confirmation)
+- Implemented authentication with bcrypt password hashing (to stay secure)
 - MySQL database integration
 - Server-side rendering using EJS